 Chemical structures: Structures should be produced with the use of a drawing program such as ChemDraw.
 Authors using the current versions of ChemDraw, ChemIntosh, and ChemWindows will find the necessary parameters incorporated into these programs (“DOC Document” under the Windows menus for ChemDraw and “Reduce 60% for JOC Style” under the Options menu for ChemIntosh/ChemWindows).
 In ChemDraw version 4.5, files should be saved in TIFF format to allow use of electronic files in production (see journal home page “Information for Authors” for further guidelines).

 The chemical names for drugs should be used.
 If the terminology is unwieldy, nonproprietary names of drugs may be used throughout the manuscript after the first mention and identification.
 Formally adopted nonproprietary names listed in USAN, INN or approved by the World Health Organization, should be used.
 Trade names and laboratory codes should not be used except as additional information.

-Supplementary issue: To demand of quick publication of research articles, PJPS has arranged publication of supplementary issues which can be published with each regular issue, comprising of twenty research articles at-least.
+Special/Supplementary/Additional issue: To demand of quick publication of research articles, PJPS can arrange publication of Special/Supplementary/Additional issue which can be published after each regular issue, comprising of twenty research articles at-least.
 Contributors who need urgent publication of their research articles can get this opportunity.
 Rs.10,000/- or US$125 will be charged on each rejected/withdrawn paper in account of processing charges in Fast Track.

-How to order: To purchase a copy you can deliver order at Office of the Editor-in-Chief, PJPS, Faculty of Pharmacy, University of Karachi, Karachi-75270, Pakistan
+How to order: To purchase a copy you can deliver order at Office of the Editor-in-Chief, PJPS, Faculty of Pharmacy and Pharmaceutical Sciences, University of Karachi, Karachi-75270, Pakistan

 e-mails: firstname.lastname@example.org, email@example.com